 Today, artificial syrups dominate the grocery shelf, but pure maple syrup is usually there, too.
 And it is still made the way Native Americans made it―with 21st-century tweaks, of course.

-In spring, sap rises through the trunks of deciduous trees to promote growth and nourish branches and leaves.
+In early spring, sap rises through the trunks of deciduous trees to promote growth and nourish branches and leaves.
 The sap of maple trees (species Acer) is relatively sweet—especially that of the tree now called the sugar maple (Acer saccharum).

 By drilling holes into a maple’s trunk, one can release the sap and let it drip into a bucket.
 Done right, the process does not kill the trees; healthy maples can be tapped spring after spring.
 The ideal time to gather sap is late winter/early spring, when day temperatures are warmer than 32 degrees and night temperatures still dip below freezing.